payatu/vuln-nodejs-app/solutions/solutions.md

 ## 22. GraphQL SQLi

-Application is trusting data supplied from the client and using it to in a sql query without proper sanitization to display user profile your goal is to perform SQL injection.
+Application is trusting data supplied from the client and using it in a SQL query without proper sanitization to display the user profile your goal is to perform SQL injection.

 ### Exploit

 1. Go to `/graphql-user-profile`
-2. Referesh the page while intercepting using burpsuite, you will see a graphql request to `user` transfer it to repeater.
+2. Refresh the page while intercepting using burp suite, you will see a graphql request to `user` transfer it to the repeater.
 3. Use the following payload in the username variable value to confirm SQLi.

 ```